Darnell Alford

-Darnell LaShawn Alford (born June 11, 1977) is an American former professional football offensive tackle who played for the Kansas City Chiefs and New York Jets of the National Football League (NFL).
-He was selected by the Chiefs in the sixth round of the 2000 NFL draft after playing college football at Boston College.
+Darnell LaShawn Alford (born June 11, 1977) is an American former professional football player who was an offensive tackle for the Kansas City Chiefs and New York Jets of the National Football League (NFL).
+He was selected by the Chiefs in the sixth round of the 2000 NFL draft after playing college football for the Boston College Eagles.
 He played for the Chiefs from 2000 to 2001 and for the Jets in 2002.
 Alford was also a member of the Green Bay Packers, Dallas Cowboys, St. Louis Rams, and New Orleans Saints but did not appear in any games for any of those teams.

 Early life

 Darnell LaShawn Alford was born on June 11, 1977 in Newark, New Jersey.
 He played high school football at Chancellor High School in Fredericksburg, Virginia and earned all-state honors his senior year.

 College career

 Alford played college football for the Boston College Eagles from 1995 to 1999.
 He was redshirted in 1995.
 He lettered for the Eagles in 1996, 1998 and 1999.
 He did not play in 1997 due to personal reasons.